Remembering Strictly Ballroom

-Over the past 25 years Paul and Tara have each had prolific careers on stage, in television and on film, but it was Baz Luhrmann's low-budget flick about ballroom dancers that launched them as household names.
+Paul and Tara have each since had prolific careers on stage, in television and on film, but it was Baz Luhrmann's low-budget flick about ballroom dancers that launched them as household names in 1992.

-Now in their fifties, they still have fond memories of making the film and developing their characters.
+Speaking to us in 2017, 25 years later, they still have fond memories of making the film and developing their characters.
 Paul talks about identifying with Scott, the 'rebel with a cause' who danced his own steps, while Tara tells how protective she was about Fran, a character she had already played in the stage production.

 Their recollections of the shoot are mixed.

 Tara recalls her anxiety about performing in front of champion ballroom dancers on day one of shooting and being terrified she would embarrass herself.
 Paul's main concern was a badly injured ankle, which left no time for nerves.